k0sukey/TiCameraView/README.md

 ```

 ## Changelog
+### Jul 23
+* New methods, startCamera / stopCamera
+* Written build and installation manual

 ### Jul 05
 * Focus and adjust exposure

 ### Jun 28
-* new methods, toggleTorch / isFrontCamera / isBackCamera / isTorch / hasTorch
+* New methods, toggleTorch / isFrontCamera / isBackCamera / isTorch / hasTorch
-* new methods, startInterval / stopInterval and new event interval for interval timer shooting
+* New methods, startInterval / stopInterval and new event interval for interval timer shooting

 ## License